-|Henry Dyer (right) with a former Sweats Soccer Club player who is resident in Namotomoto Village Nadi, late 2014.
+|Henry Dyer (right) with a former Sweats Soccer Club player who is resident in Namotomoto Village, Nadi, late 2014.
 The picture was taken at Aanvi's Fast Food (now closed).|

 The club lasted for about five or six years.
-It was a pity that the main sponsor of our club, Sheik’s Rental Car, closed down so that we had difficulty in finding a replacement sponsor.
+It was a pity that the main sponsor of our club, Sheik’s Rental Car, closed down and we had difficulty finding a replacement sponsor.
 We were not aware and were still new in the area of soccer management.
 We were not prepared for what was to come.
 Being prepared for the worst and having emergency backing when you are down are vital ingredients for running any club.
-I am sure every club has its own internal bickering and differences.
+I am sure that every club has its own internal bickering and differences.
 However, the bottom line and platform is finance to keep a club on its feet.
 We did not have that.
 I sometimes think and feel for the club that we had formed.
 We would have been one of the strongest clubs in Fiji had we been able to continue.
 The players mostly switched back to rugby or joined other soccer clubs.
 There was a club from Namaka that was interested in drafting our players into their club.
 They approached me and I said it was very hard for me to part with the boys even though we were not a professional club.
 I thought this club wanted to take the cream away from our hard work.
 Later on I thought I did the wrong thing.
 I should have let the players go to play as that would have helped the sport more.

-|L to R: Cheetah, Epeli Kosa & Henry Dyer @ Fiji training, Suva|
+|L to R: Cheetah, Epeli Kosa & Henry Dyer.|

-I believe that the finance backing from a corporate body would lift the morale of any village club and be the backbone of the club.
+I believe that financial backing from a corporate body would lift the morale of any village club and be the backbone of the club.
 It’s not that we were greedy or wanting to take over the Association.
 It is just that soccer management should be acting in the best interests of the sport instead of serving and protecting vested interests.
-I believe that is one of the reasons Fiji soccer has nosedived from the time we were playing until today.
+I believe that is one of the reasons why Fiji soccer has nosedived from the time we were playing until today.
 Imagine that Fiji was beating Solomons 10-0 in 1983 but now our top clubs cannot beat Vanuatu’s clubs in the Oceania Champions League.
 It is true that time has changed and the other nearby nations have improved.
-Fiji is ranked #188 in the world now according to the FIFA World Rankings.
+Fiji is ranked #188 in the world now (as at date of writing this chapter) according to the FIFA World Rankings.
 I hope that we will not hit the bottom ranking.
-I am not aiming to speak negatively against the Fiji Football Association but just to talk facts.
+I am not aiming to speak negatively against Fiji Football Association but just to talk facts.
 They are thinking about making money by having these tournaments going year in year out.
 The downfall of our club is symptomatic of the problems of Fiji soccer management.
 It was right in front of their faces but they couldn’t see it.
 They had a life-jacket which they could have thrown out.
 However, FIFA, because they are such a huge organization, would not even be aware of grassroots problems like this.

 With Nadi Legends Club we just want to do the same thing again but we have learned some important lessons since the first time around.
 I said to the boys that we need to get the Nadi Legends Club to actually field a team rather than just being a social club so that we have something to pass on to the younger generation after we die.
 We will pass it on with some associated wisdom and networks so that it will be easier for the younger generation to continue with the running of the club.
-It’s just like doing the same thing for your family.
+It’s just like doing the same thing with and for your family.

 [By the former Fiji national team player Henry Dyer, as told to Dr Kieran James of University of Fiji in Nadi, 19 June and 10 July 2014.]